10 Baking Tips Straight Out of Amish Country

 The Amish start meal planning for large occasions weeks in advance.
 They make plans for shopping, and they prep ingredients and dishes that freeze well, such as casseroles, broths and simple cookies.
 And they begin gathering gifts, putting decorations together and doing other small tasks as early as possible.

 Eliminate holiday stress by making a shopping list, making sure you have the necessary recipes on hand and getting ready to bake before it’s actually time to begin.
-(Inspired to plan in advance?
-Start now with our 14 easy steps.)
+Inspired to plan in advance?
+Start now with our easy meal prep steps.